virtual-labs/exp-language-acceptance-iiith/experiment/theory.md

 ### NFAs vs DFAs

 A natural question that arises is -- are there languages that are accepted by NFAs but not by DFAs?
+We shall [soon](https://virtual-labs.github.io/exp-nfa-to-dfa-iiith/) see that every language that is accepted by a NFA can also be accepted by a DFA (with a larger number of states).

 ### Regular languages